COVID-19 Vaccines: Patient Choice

 If you do not have insurance, there will be no cost to you for the administration of the COVID-19 vaccine.
 If you choose to have a vital sign assessment and/or a primary care office visit, you will be charged for the visit which will be billed to your health insurance provider.
 Depending on your health insurance plan, you may be required to pay an out-of-pocket expense such as a co-pay, co-insurance, and/or a deductible.
 We will never deny a health service based on the inability to pay.
 We have a sliding-fee discount program available for eligible individuals.

-We are now scheduling all members of the community ages 12 and up for COVID-19 vaccines.
-Those patients between the ages of 12 and 17 who are seeking COVID vaccinations please be aware that appointments for this age group with the approved Pfizer vaccine are only available at our Mid Valley Practice in Jermyn.
+We are now scheduling all members of the community ages 5 and up for COVID-19 vaccines and, when eligible, the most up-to-date pediatric and adult boosters.
 A parent or guardian must accompany patients ages 17 and under to appointments.

 We offer three coronavirus vaccines authorized in the United States: Pfizer-BioNTech, Moderna, and Novavax.
 Talk with your health care provider about which product is right for you.